SindriaInc/xdev/readme.md

 - Cloud environment on docker node or k8s cluster.
 - Local environment using Docker Desktop on Windows/OSX.
 - Local environment on Gnu/Linux host without X11.
+- Reliable, replicable standard cloud environment for all devs in any organization.
 - Testing environment for clean run and destroy any software such as DE, WM and stuff like that.

 ## Tutorial